 Figure 1.
 FoldingNet Architecture.
 The graph-layers are the graph-based max-pooling layers mentioned in (2) in Section 2.1.
 The 1st and the 2nd folding are both implemented by concatenating the codeword to the feature vectors followed by a 3-layer perceptron.
-Each perceptron independently applies to the feature vector of a single point as in [39], i.e., applies to the rows of the m-by-k matrix.
+Each perceptron independently applies to the feature vector of a single point as in [41], i.e., applies to the rows of the m-by-k matrix.

 Despite being strongly expressive in reconstructing point clouds, the folding operation is simple: it is started by augmenting the 2D grid points with the codeword obtained from the encoder, which is then processed through a 3-layer perceptron.
 The proposed decoder is simply a concatenation of two folding operations.
-This design makes the proposed decoder much smaller in parameter size than the fully-connected decoder proposed in the recent work [1].
-In Section 4.3, we show that the number of parameters of our folding-based decoder is about 7% of the fully connected decoder in [1].
-Although the proposed decoder has a simple structure, we theoretically show in Theorem 3.2 that the folding-based decoding structure is universal in that one folding operation that uses only a 2-layer perceptron can already reproduce arbitrary point-cloud structure.
+This design makes the proposed decoder much smaller in parameter size than the fully-connected decoder proposed recently in [1].
+In Section 4.6, we show that the number of parameters of our folding-based decoder is about 7% of the fully connected decoder in [1].
+Although the proposed decoder has a simple structure, we theoretically show in Theorem 3.2 that this folding-based structure is universal in that one folding operation that uses only a 2-layer perceptron can already reproduce arbitrary point-cloud structure.
 Therefore, it is not surprising that our FoldingNet auto-encoder exploiting two consecutive folding operations can produce elaborate structures.
-Notice that when data are from volumetric format instead of 2D surfaces, 3D grid may perform better.

-To show the efficiency of FoldingNet auto-encoder for unsupervised representation learning, we follow the experimental settings in [1] and test the transfer classification accuracy from ShapeNet dataset [7] to ModelNet dataset [54].
+To show the efficiency of FoldingNet auto-encoder for unsupervised representation learning, we follow the experimental settings in [1] and test the transfer classification accuracy from ShapeNet dataset [7] to ModelNet dataset [57].
 The FoldingNet auto-encoder is trained using ShapeNet dataset, and tested out by extracting codewords from ModelNet dataset.
 Then, we train a linear SVM classifier to test the discrimination effectiveness of the extracted codewords.
 The transfer classification accuracy is 88.4% on the ModelNet dataset with 40 shape categories.
-This classification accuracy is even close to the state-of-the-art supervised training result [39].
-To achieve the best classification performance and least reconstruction loss, we use a graphbased encoder structure that is different from [39].
+This classification accuracy is even close to the state-of-the-art supervised training result [41].
+To achieve the best classification performance and least reconstruction loss, we use a graph-based encoder structure that is different from [41].
 This graph-based encoder is based on the idea of local feature pooling operations and is able to retrieve and propagate local structural information along the graph structure.

-Interpretability is an important aspect that people care about when using deep neural networks.
-In the proposed FoldingNet, the interpretability comes from two aspects.
-First, the proposed folding architecture is designed with a clear geometric interpretation: we want to impose a "virtual force" to deform/cut/stretch a 2D grid lattice onto a 3D object surface, while such a deformation force should be influenced or regulated by interconnections induced by the lattice neighborhood.
-Second, the intermediate steps of the folding process and the training process can be illustrated by network outputs, and hence the gradual change of the folding forces can be visualized.
+To intuitively interpret our network design: we want to impose a "virtual force" to deform/cut/stretch a 2D grid lattice onto a 3D object surface, and such a deformation force should be influenced or regulated by interconnections induced by the lattice neighborhood.
+Since the intermediate folding steps in the decoder and the training process can be illustrated by reconstructed points, the gradual change of the folding forces can be visualized.